 A smartphone needs a unique identity to use a cellular network.
 A SIM (Subscriber Identity Module) securely stores this identity (the IMSI: International Mobile Subscriber Identity).

 There are a number of common network types.
-4G LTE is currently the newest and fastest, 3G being slower and 2G much slower again.
+5G (5th generation) is the newest type and is being rolled out across a number of countries.
+5G provides the fastest speeds, increased responsiveness, and better performance in crowded places.
+For many users, 4G LTE is currently the fastest network available.
+Older networks include 3G (being slower) and 2G (much slower again).
 If your data network connection is 2G or 3G you will typically notice much slower data download speeds than if you are connected to 4G.

 The cellular network is a communications network where a cell phone wirelessly connects using radio waves.
 The geographic area is divided into cells with each cell tower using a certain frequency (band).
 Neighboring cells use different frequencies to reduce radio interference.